zacharyy/GraphicsGroupProjects/PA10/README.md

 E	- zoom in camera

 # Extra Credit
 Plunger intensity changes depending on how far back it is pulled.
 A spotlight follows the ball with the ability to change its radius and intensity.
 The game keeps track of the top 10 scores with the option for the player to enter a new score into the database.
+The cylinders/bumbers light up when collided with.